-- Clinical staff who will become providers of MVA services (mid-level providers, nurses, midwives, pharmacists) who can be assessed as competent as part of the course. - Non-clinical team members such as managers, sales teams, distributors, as well as those from the public sector and other NGOs to ensure services provided are safe, effective, and patient-centred care and of the highest quality as per organisational mission and vision.
+- Clinical staff: mid-level providers, nurses, midwives, pharmacists. - Non-clinical team members such as managers, sales teams, distributors, as well as those from the public sector and other NGOs to ensure services provided are safe, effective, and patient-centred care and of the highest quality as per organisational mission and vision.